 What will happen during my breast MRI exam?

 You will first need to change into an exam gown in our private dressing area.
-Next, one of our breast specialists will review the MRI procedure with you and answer any additional questions you might have.
-A thin, plastic tube will then be carefully inserted into a vein on the back of your arm or hand.
+Next, one of our technologists will review the MRI procedure with you and answer any additional questions you might have.
+A thin, plastic tube will then be carefully inserted in your arm or on the back of your hand.
 This IV line is used to inject a liquid contrast material that assists in creating vivid images of breast tissue.
 In the MRI exam room, you will be asked to lie on your stomach, with your arms above your head, on a table that is movable and padded.

 Read more »